jjcarstens/ofex/README.md

 # ofex

-A simple parser for Open Financial Exchange (OFX) data
+A simple parser for Open Financial Exchange (OFX) data in elixir

 ## Installation